3. Exponential Growth (E-curves)

 We also see exponential growth at first in many social, business, and technological processes.
 Exponential growth rates can be particularly fast in software product adoption, viral marketing, and other network-aided processes.
 In Ben Foster’s graph left, we see Facebook’s user growth doubling rate was 4-6 months from 12 to 50 million users, 10-12 months from 50 to 450 million, and 26 months for the last doubling to 900 million.
 It will be slower for the next doubling, as Facebook begins to run out of easily available online users, and eventually, people.
 Nevertheless, a series of exponential growth modes makes a good model for many kinds of online growth processes, particularly at first.

 Exponential growth can also be quite fast in many areas of technological capacity development.
 One of the more useful measures for technological capacity growth is technological performance divided by the price, known in engineering and economics as the price-performance ratio.
 A special few technologies, particularly nanotechnologies (atomic, molecular, and process miniaturization technologies) and information technologies (sensing, computing, communication, automation, simulation, and information generation and storage technologies), have shown exponential growth in many of their price-performance ratios for unusually long time periods.
 We aren’t sure why these nano and info technologies have been so good at exponential capacity growth for such long periods.
 Various explanations have been proposed, but most lack explanatory power, from my perspective.
-We’ll offer a few hypotheses in Chapter 7 for why these technologies are so special, and how long they are likely to continue their exponential growth.
+We’ll offer a few hypotheses in Chapters 7 and 11 for why these technologies are so special, and how long they are likely to continue their exponential growth.

 Moore’s law is the most famous example of an exponential technology performance growth curve.
 Since the 1960s, performance available per price in computing capacity and memory storage for computer chips (integrated circuits) has been doubling roughly every 24 months.
 That is an annual capacity per dollar growth of around 36% (72/2).
 It is quite amazing that computing capacity growth has remained exponential for so long.
 In his visionary technology futures book, The Age of Spiritual Machines (1999), inventor and technology futurist Ray Kurzweil extrapolates this exponential price-performance growth in computing back through five generations of manufacturing technology, showing that in the early 1900s, mechanical computers were doubling in performance per dollar every three years, and by the end of the 20th century computers based on today’s integrated circuits were doubling capacity in less than 24 months.
 At right is one of his curves.
 This is actually a gently superexponential capacity growth (shrinking doubling times, which causes a gentle upward curve on a logarithmic plot), a topic we will consider next.
 But it is close enough to exponential that most observers simply call it exponential growth.